lazyvar/wittgenlang/language-overview.md

 nothing #Nothing is nothing          !
 Similar to null/nil/None

 !
 Type aliases
-Age is Number                  !
-Age is now an alias for Number CountryCode is Text            !
+see #Age is #Number                  !
+Age is now an alias for Number see #CountryCode is #Text            !
 CountryCode is an alias for Text

 !
 Union types
-Result is Number | Text        !
+see #Result is #Number | #Text        !
 Can be either a Number or Text maybe-value #Result is "error" !
 Holds a Text now change maybe-value to 42       !
 Now holds a Number

 !
-Custom types with variants (sum types)
-Shape is variant {
+Custom types with variants (sum types) see #Shape is variant {
   Circle(radius #Number)
   Rectangle(width #Number, height #Number) Triangle(base #Number, height #Number)